The Best Way to Learn a Language is to Use the Language

 Every family has that person who talks to themself.
 You could be that person.
 Let me explain.

-When I was new to learning Portuguese, I would often practice basic conversations in the shower.
+When I was new to learning Portuguese, I often practiced basic conversations in the shower.
 I would play both sides of the conversation:

 “Hello, could I please buy a bus ticket?”